theankitbansal/Azure_Architeccture/README.md

 Design patterns: Cloud design patterns are the ways in which cloud providers fix these problems to make their services more reliable and scalable.
 Cloud design patterns are a list of best , rules, or guidelines.
 They are a collection of thoughts on how to design a cloud system.

+Features of Azure Architecture

+The Azure features are listed below:

+1. You can protect your data through a variety of options including replication, snapshots, and data encryption.
+You can even protect your data through a variety of options including replication, snapshots, and data encryption.
+This last option can be used to protect data across regions, which means you can even protect data across regions across the globe.
+This provides you with an extra level of protection in case of a natural disaster, hacker attack, or equipment failure.
+Your data is stored in multiple data centers around the world, so even if one of the data centers were to suffer a disaster, your data is still safe because it is stored in different locations.
+2. With Azure Site Recovery, you can take full control of the process of data replication and be confident that your data is safe and secure.
+You can choose the level of detail and metrics that you would like to monitor when determining the best replication schedule for your business needs.
+3. Azure provides a broad range of capabilities for building, deploying, and managing apps to run anywhere at any time on any device.
+You can use any language or framework of your choice, and you can scale your app horizontally, either by adding more servers or by distributing the load between multiple servers.
+Azure provides a wide range of tools and services based on open-source technology, such as monitoring, logging, and troubleshooting.
+You can use these tools to monitor your app’s health and troubleshoot any issues.
+Azure also provides a range of tools and services that enable you to build and manage apps, from setting up a staging environment to securing your app.
+4. You can also use Azure Active Directory to secure your website and connect user profiles with the app for seamless sign-in.
+For apps that support mobile devices, you can use App Services to host your app and handle mobile device management (MDM).
+Azure provides app hosting in App Service, enabling you to quickly iterate on new features and deploy updates to your app with zero downtime.
+5. With Active Directory synchronization, users and groups are automatically maintained between on-premises Active Directory and Azure Active Directory.
+This ensures that user accounts, groups, and permissions are maintained throughout the entire process, from Active Directory creation to user logins.
+You can also easily manage user and group policies by using the Active Directory management tools to enforce the desired behavior in your organization.